 |Lightjams||USB to DMX Interface||DMX Cable||DMX Dimmer Pack||Cheap 120V Lights|

-DMX Interface or Dongle: Allows to send DMX from a computer's USB port.
+DMX Interface or Dongle: Sends DMX from a computer's USB port.
 Interfaces are available from various manufacturers.
 See the list of Lightjams' compatible USB interfaces.
 There are also network-based interfaces using the ArtNET or sACN protocols.

 DMX Cable: Looks like a mic cable with 3 or 5 pins.
 It is highly recommended you use DMX cables to avoid nasty interference.